Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: Introduction

-{ For a two-user MISO IC, all possible Pareto-optimal beamformers can be characterized as linear combinations of the zero-forcing (ZF) and maximum-ratio transmission (MRT) beamformers \cite{EduardMISOCharcter}.
-This characterization is later used to derive a closed-form one-dimensional expression for the achievable rate region in \cite{Closed-FormMISO}.} A general framework for parameterizing Pareto-optimal transmit strategies was proposed in \cite{RamiTSP2011}, which is applicable when the utility functions of the systems are monotonic in the received power gains. {From the perspective of optimization, computing the Pareto-optimal points may boil down to solving a sequence of feasibility problems after certain transformations, which can be converted into second-order cone programming (SOCP) problems.
-This idea motivates an efficient algorithm for maximizing the SINR of one link for a given fixed SINR of the other link in a two-user MISO IC \cite{EfficientComputationMISO}.
-A decentralized algorithm based on the iterative updates of certain interference temperature constraints across different pairs of transmitters was proposed in \cite{RZhangMISO}}, {and two distributed optimal algorithms based on alternating projections for the MISO IC were developed in \cite{RZhangMISO2}}.
+\textbf{Parameterization Approaches:} The Pareto boundary is characterized by a few parameters.
+For a two-user multiple-input single-output (MISO) IC, the authors proposed a necessary condition for Pareto-optimal transmit beamformers, i.e., linear combinations of zero-forcing (ZF) and maximum-ratio transmission (MRT) beamformers with two $[0, 1]$-parameters \cite{EduardMISOCharcter}.
+This parameterization is later used to derive a characterization with only a single parameter in \cite{Closed-FormMISO}, \cite{WalrasianEqRami}.
+A general framework for parameterizing Pareto-optimal transmit strategies for multi-user MISO IC was proposed in \cite{RamiTSP2011}, which is applicable when the utility functions of the systems are monotonic in the received power gains.
+In \cite{CharacterizeMIMOSimplereceiver}, the authors proposed a parametrization to characterize the Pareto boundary of the multi-cell MIMO performance region under an assumption that each receiver has only a single effective antenna, while this limiting assumption, in fact, degrades the MIMO IC to the MISO IC.